andronovhopf/andronovhopf.github.io/_posts/2020-04-02-books-data-science.md

 _Note: for more incredible biological data viz from the pre-digital era, [see here](https://www.amazon.com/gp/product/0810997983/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1).
 Also note that Cajal is the author of a slim guide for scientists called [Advice for a Young Investigator](https://www.amazon.com/Advice-Young-Investigator-Bradford-Book-ebook/dp/B001949XYK/ref=sr_1_1?dchild=1&keywords=cajal+young+investigator&qid=1586118767&s=books&sr=1-1)._

 ***
+What are you reading?
+Did you like these books?
+Let me know what you think with a question or comment.

+{% if site.disqus.shortname %}
+  {% include disqus_comments.html %}
+{% endif %}